Camp Half-Blood Chronicles: The Trials of Apollo

-The Tower of Nero is the fifth and final book in The Trials of Apollo series.
-It was released on October 6, 2020.
-It features Apollo, Meg, Rachel Elizabeth Dare, Nico di Angelo, and his boyfriend and Apollo's son Will Solace as they fight to prevent Emperor Nero from burning New York City.
+In The Tower of Nero, Apollo, Meg McCaffrey, Rachel Dare, Nico di Angelo, and his boyfriend and Apollo's son Will Solace fight to prevent Emperor Nero from burning New York City.
 Apollo must also defeat his nemesis Python, who has been controlling Apollo's source of prophetic prowess in the caves of Delphi, and regain his immortality.

-Standalone novels

-The Sun and the Star

-On October 6, 2021, it was announced that Riordan would write a novel in collaboration with Mark Oshiro focused on Nico di Angelo and Will Solace, set after The Tower of Nero.
-The title of the novel, The Sun and the Star, was revealed on September 23, 2022.
-The Sun and the Star was released on May 2, 2023.
+The Nico di Angelo Adventures

+The Nico Di Angelo Adventures are a duology of books co-written by Riordan and Mark Oshiro.
+They feature Nico di Angelo, the demigod son of Hades first introduced in The Titan's Curse, and his boyfriend, Will Solace, the son of Apollo who first appeared in The Last Olympian as they follow an ancient prophecy into Tartarus and have to contend with the fallout of their actions there.
+The series also features characters from The Heroes of Olympus and Percy Jackson and the Olympians series.